Frequently Asked Questions (FAQs)

 Where do I find the modules?

-Are there any minimum computer system needs?
+Are there any minimum computer system requirements?

 Must I complete a certain amount of work each week?

 Yes.
-The modules have weekly schedules associated with each module.
+The course modules have weekly schedules associated with each course module.
 Students are required to complete assignments and discussion during the week it is assigned.
 Any deviation from the schedule must be arranged with the facilitator in advance.

 How much time am I given to complete a module?